 While no business wants to see a cash shortage, it can be helpful to know when a shortage will arise as it gives the business time to be proactive and take measures to avoid missed payments like identifying and eliminating discretionary spending, increasing controls over cash and even exploring financing options.

-For those just getting started, the easiest way to create a 13 week cash flow forecast is with a cash flow forecasting Excel template.
+For those just getting started, the easiest way to create a 13-week cash flow forecast is with a cash flow forecasting Excel template.

 Once you’ve found and downloaded a template, you will want to compile your data.
-Depending on your preferred forecasting method this could be anything from a list of company transactions to financial statements.
+Depending on your preferred forecasting method, this could be anything from a list of company transactions to financial statements.

-Trovata’s automated cash management platform automatically collects cash data from across all of your banks and accounts, then leverages that data to create custom cash forecasts.
+Trovata’s automated cash management platform automatically collects cash data across all your banks and accounts, then leverages that data to create custom cash forecasts.
 Trovata also applies machine learning algorithms to analyze and integrate historic data trends into the forecast, improving accuracy.